 I recently graduated from Loyola University in Chicago, Illinois with a Master's in secondary education.
 I studied mathematics in my undergraduate years and felt immediately drawn to education as I began to tutor more of my classmates.
 While working for these degrees I worked with many students of all ages in tutoring programs, summer school programs, and student teaching experience.
 As I grew as an educator, I found myself drawn closer to mathematics; algebra, in particular.
 I have seen what a stronger mathematics presence can do in a student's life.
 I strive to see more students succeed.
 In my spare time, however, I am an avid video gamer and die-hard hockey fan!

-Loyola University - M.Ed, Secondary Education
+Graduate Degree: Loyola University-Chicago - Masters in Education, Secondary Education

 10th Grade Math